BeffJezos/vasgit/README.md

 ![Vasgit Logo](.vasgit/VASGIT.png)

-**Professional Git workflows and AI IDE rules for solo developers.**
+**AI-powered Git workflow templates for solo developers.**

-A **template repository** with battle-tested development workflow templates for AI-assisted solo development.
+A **template repository** with battle-tested development workflow templates for coding assistant-driven solo development.
 Not a framework or library - just ready-to-use rules files you copy into your projects.
-Get clean Git history, professional commit standards, and the "top" confirmation workflow that prevents broken commits.
+Get a clean Git history, professional commit standards, and the "top" confirmation workflow that prevents broken commits.

 ## Features